CASE STUDY #12 - What is a “Responsible Welding Coordinator”

 Equally frustrating are the material types which are included such as steels, stainless steels, aluminium and nickel alloys with “steels making up perhaps only 40% of the module(s) therefore a great deal of time is spent on material types such as aluminium, stainless steels, nickel alloys and cast irons which have little consequence to a SME working with common, weldable constructional type steels.

-In contrast to this, other organisations such as the British Constructional Steel Association (BCSA) are allegedly providing a two day course for RWC’s which in my nearly 40 years in the welding industry, is nowhere near adequate to meet the day to day needs of an RWC, unless candidates already have existing welding education and more importantly, experiential (on the job) experience as welding supervisors or welding engineers, which of course, for small and medium enterprises (SME’s) is rarely the case.
+In contrast to this, other organisations are providing a two day course for welding coordination, which in my nearly 40 years in the welding industry, is nowhere near adequate to meet the day to day needs of a competent person, unless candidates already have significant existing welding education and more importantly, tacit knowledge gained from experiential (on the job) experience as welding supervisors or welding engineers, which of course, for small and medium enterprises (SME’s) is rarely the case.

-I understand there is a great deal to consider especially in identifying a suitable person for the role, but if you would like to review this and get back to us, I will be pleased to send you further details or discuss your requirements.
+We understand there is a great deal to consider especially in identifying a suitable person for the role, but if you would like to review this and get back to us, we will be pleased to send you further details or discuss your specific requirements.

 Do you wish to see what Weld-Class-Solutions can do for your business?